unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Additional Information
 ======================

-* If you want to see the full guidelines for identifiers, see the Identifier page
+* If you want to see the full guidelines for identifiers, see the :doc: `Identifier </fields/identifier>` page
 * For more information about where to find identifiers on an object, see Where Can the Identifier Information be Found?
 * For additional guidelines regarding identifiers, see How Should the Identifier be Filled in?
 * To see additional examples, see Other Examples